eHealthAfrica/grid-hackathon/snippets/python/README.md

 sort_by = "lga_name" # Field used in sorting responses
 fields = "lga_name,state_name,ward_name" # Comma-separated list of fields (No space)

-response = fetch(resource_name) # You can optionally pass other parameters as defined above print(response)
+response = datasets(resource_name) # You can optionally pass other parameters as defined above print(response)
 ```
 * Required Parameters: `resource_name`